 We are now assuming that space and time are discrete, which means that there can be points in space which are genuinely adjacent, in the sense that there are no points in between them.
-Suppose that the following is a grid of such adjacent points.
+Suppose that we have a grid of such adjacent points.